All Episodes

 And we remember Colorado Governor Richard Lamb.

-Well, when the pay that's a governor, well, when the president, when the when the Secretary of Health and Human Services, whatever the paying agent starts talking that way, old people have a duty to die, and then they assign doctors to have such conversations, or they don't get paid.
+When the president, when the Secretary of Health and Human Services, whenever the paying agent starts talking that way, old people have a duty to die, and then they assign doctors to have such conversations or they don't get paid.

 Red flags go up all over the place.

-Okay, we have a cell call next from uh from Oregon.
+Okay, we have a cell call next from Oregon.

 This is Justin.

-And Justin, since you're on a cell phone, I need to tell you something.
+And Justin, since you're on the cell phone, I need to tell you something.

 You will not be able to hear me when you are speaking.